Bristol Bay, Alaska

 Picking salmon under headlamps

 When fishing two tides a day, normally one will be spent picking fish in the middle of the night.
 On the 8th, we would launch the boat into the wind as the sun set, leaving us to work until sunrise under headlamps.
 The wind, once again, switched and started blowing onshore, with gusts in the high 30s this time.
-Swells picked up to 4–5 feet, and as we pulled up to the net, the corks were underwater again, leading to multiple chaotic tries and losing a hook.
-Shining a light in the water, I was finally able to get a hold of the running line, pulling it over the bow with the help of Lauren.
+Swells picked up to 4–5 feet, and as we pulled up to the net, the corks had disappeared as we searched for the running line with the light from our headlamps.
+After multiple chaotic tries, with the waves crashing around us and losing a hook, I was finally able to get hold of the running line, pulling it over the bow with the help of Lauren.
 As the wind pushed us to shore, the first five feet of net fell into the boat.
 I took a quick glance down the net, and as my headlamp caught the different sections, not a single mesh seemed to be without a fish.
 It was the beginning of a very long night.

-With the first big roller, our skiff crashed into the side of the tender—metal on metal—as they tried to drop their buoys and tuck them between the boats.
-As we all got back to our center of gravity, after being displaced from our seats, we hooked up the bailers as fast as possible.
-One by one, the crane picked up our 800-pound bags of salmon and disposed of them into a tank in their bow.
+With the first big roller, our skiff crashed into the side of the tender, metal on metal, as they tried to drop their buoys and tuck them between the boats.
+As we all got back to our center of gravity, after being displaced from our seats, we hooked up the brailers as fast as possible.
+One by one, the crane picked up our 800-pound bags of salmon and deposited them into a tank in their bow.
 This process would take 20–30 minutes, as each roller slammed us into the side of their boat and water rushed over the side.

 Seeing that Jay was back on his feet, I sat down on the floor of the boat, holding onto whatever I could.
-With the final bag weighed and the salmon offloaded, we received our paperwork and the final tally—though not before one last roller, the biggest yet, picked us up and slammed us into their boat one final time.
+With the final bag weighed and the salmon offloaded, we received our paperwork and the final tally.
+Before we could push off one last roller, the biggest yet, picked us up and slammed us into their boat one final time.

-Heidi, knocked off her feet and falling onto the deck, clambered back up as a slew of curse words were lost in the noise of the wind and waves.
-We untied as fast as possible and pushed back out into the river.
+Heidi, knocked off her feet and falling onto the deck, clambered to the corner of the boat adjacent to me, as a slew of curse words were lost to the wind and the waves, followed by Jay screaming to untie the boat.
+As he rushed back to the outboard, we pushed back out into the night before we could fall victim to the next big swell.

-As the sun rose a few hours later, the tide went out, and the winds and ocean became calm.
+As the sun rose, a few hours later, the tide went out, and the winds and ocean became calm.
 It felt as if that night had never happened.
-We would catch a total of 13,000 pounds that tide—making it our biggest tide of the season.
+We would catch a total of 13,000 pounds that tide, making it our biggest tide of the season.
 That would bring the last 48-hour total to just under 50,000 pounds.
-With four hours of sleep in those last 48 hours, this was the peak—not only of fishing but also of what I felt I could handle mentally and physically.
+Going on four hours of sleep during that period, this was the peak, not only of fishing, but also of what I felt I could handle mentally and physically.
 Our new total: 130,000 pounds.

 Part IV- The Tail End

 The hard part wasn’t over yet, but a fire at one of the processing plants forced us to pull our nets from the water for the following tide.
 With the break, the pain from the previous few days of fishing set in once again.
-My hands began to swell, and the knots in my forearms protruded like cords under my skin.
-Even with the extra time off, I could only sleep an hour or two at a time, sitting upright in a La-Z-Boy, searching for any position that offered the least amount of pain.
+My hands began to swell, and the knots in my forearms were visibly protruding out of the muscle.
+Even with the extra time off, I could only sleep an hour or two, sitting upright in a La-Z-Boy, searching for any position that offered the least amount of pain.

 I don’t want to sound overly dramatic about how hard this was.
-I played hockey my whole life and have had my share of broken bones and injuries—but this was different.
-Growing up, my dad refused to include the word “quit” in our vocabulary.
-You just got to the next tide, then the one after that, knowing it would eventually come to an end.
+I played hockey my whole life and have had my share of broken bones and injuries, but this was different.
+But growing up with a dad who refused to include the word “quit” in our vocabulary, you march on.
+Just get to the next tide, then the one after that, knowing it would eventually come to an end.

-Back in civilization, telling my story of the summer I spent in Bristol Bay, I learned that so many others here have one of their own.
-Commercial fishing is a rite of passage that countless Alaskans have taken on at some point in their lives—or it is their life.
+Now, back in civilization, telling my story of the summer I spent in Bristol Bay, I learned that so many others here have one of their own.
+Commercial fishing is a rite of passage that countless Alaskans have taken on at some point in their lives, or it is their life.
 It holds more than just the monetary value of the yearly revenue produced for the region and the canneries.
 It carries an intrinsic value for everyone who has been part of it.
 It shapes stronger, weathered people who carry their experience and stories for the rest of their lives.
 It becomes part of their identity.
+I couldn’t feel more fortunate to have worked with Heidi, Jay, and Lauren, and to have learned what fishing means to them and how deeply it’s rooted in their family.
 For me, it’s an honor to call myself a commercial fisherman, and this is a story I’ll be telling for the rest of my life.
 Hell—“best job I ever had.”

-I’ll close with this: if we ever leave our wild fisheries vulnerable—whether through mining, trawling, fish farming, or defunding the research and science that ensure their sustainability—we risk losing one of our most valuable natural resources.
-That risk extends beyond the tens of thousands of jobs it supports; it threatens a history, a culture, and a future for everyone lucky enough to be involved.
-With parts of society obsessed with making America healthy again through access to natural, wholesome food, I hope they’re willing to pay the premium it costs to keep a fishery sustainable.
-To actually buy wild Alaskan salmon at the store.
-To understand the importance of funding the research and science that monitor our fisheries.
+I’ll close with this: if we ever leave our wild fisheries vulnerable, whether through mining, trawling, fish farming, or defunding the research and science that ensure their sustainability, we risk losing one of our most valuable natural resources and the people it shapes.
+The risk goes beyond the tens of thousands of jobs it supports; it threatens a history, a culture, and a future for everyone lucky enough to be involved.
+With parts of society pushing to make America healthy again through access to truly organic, American-made, and American-harvested products, I hope people are willing to pay the premium required to keep our fisheries sustainable and local.
+That they choose wild Alaskan salmon at the store, and not farmed fish from overseas.
+And that they understand the importance of funding the research and science needed to monitor our fisheries and protect our oceans.
 So thank Fish and Game.
 Thank the biologists.
 And leave our future in the hands of the science needed to sustain a way of life.